 Tony Clark Realtors offers strategies for navigating every market.
 When working for our clients, our strategy is to guide and obtain the best deal, whether it’s a buyer’s market or a seller’s market.
 The key to success in buying and selling a home is simple: Work with a Realtor you trust, like Tony Clark Realtors.
 Tony Clark Realtor works from the heart of a teacher, is key to coming out ahead.
 From negotiations to inspections to title and closing, a Tony Clark Realtors works with you through every step

-Tony Clark Realtors®, LLC represents home buyers, home sellers, and property owners since 1976.
-We are trusted by many property owners to manage their rental properties, having one of the largest portfolios of rental properties available in the area.
+Tony Clark Realtors offers expertise to home buyers, home sellers, and property owners.
+A multi-generational real estate brokerage, our culture is deeply rooted in our Owensboro Kentucky community, with service based on The Golden Rule.
+We strive to treat everyone with the best customer service, and create a positive experience by communicating early, often and effectively.
+Trusted by many property owners to manage their rental properties, we offer the largest portfolios of properties for rent least available in the area.
 When you choose Tony Clark Realtors® for your real estate needs, you can have peace of mind as to the high value and quality of service you’ll receive.